Sum to Zero

 What works for decoupling (and what doesn't)

-The most critical factor in choosing these materials is static deflection: essentially, how much the material compresses under the speaker's weight.
+The critical factor in choosing these materials is static deflection: essentially, how much the material compresses under the speaker's weight.
 Decoupling is physics and for a pad to work it must be loaded correctly.
 If you place a light speaker on a stiff pad, the pad won't compress enough to act as a spring, and the vibrations will pass right through.
-The opposite is also true, if the speaker is too heavy to the pad, the material will bottom out and become a solid bridge.
+The opposite is also true: if the speaker is too heavy for the pad, the material will bottom out and become a solid bridge.

 Three examples of different Sylomer pads and spring mounts from AMC Mecanocaucho.

-Image 1.
+Image 2.
 Three examples of different Sylomer pads and spring mounts from AMC Mecanocaucho.

 Calculating the load: it's all about the maths

 Choosing the right decouplers is a matter of simple but critical arithmetic.
 You cannot guess what to use and you must calculate.
-The first step is to consult the manufacturer's specification sheet for the exact weight of your loudspeaker, considering that single number is rarely enough.
+The first step is to consult the manufacturer's specification sheet for the exact weight of your loudspeaker, but that single number is rarely enough.
 Most loudspeakers, particularly passive models with heavy magnets on the drivers, are front-heavy.
 This shifts the center of gravity forward, meaning the front pads or springs will bear significantly more load than the rear ones.
 If you use four identical pads in a square, the front two might be overloaded (bottoming out) while the rear two are underloaded (too stiff to isolate), compromising the entire system.

 To solve this, you need to calculate the load per mounting point.
 If you are using a material like Sylomer, the manufacturer provides data sheets specifying the optimal static load range for each color-coded density.
 For example, a yellow Sylomer pad measuring 100x100x25mm might work best between 9-10kg, while an orange one with the same dimensions requires 14-16kg to function as intended (note, different manufacturers may have different color codes).
 You may need to use different densities for the front and rear, or adjust the spacing of the pads to balance the weight distribution.
-Load capacity is usually stated as N/mm2 per color, so getting the right pad requires both getting the right dimension and the right color.
+Load capacity is usually stated as N/mm2 per color, so getting the right pad requires both the right dimension and the right color.

 Measuring deflection on individual Sylomer pads to ensure correct loading.